 Tip #1 | Have a Plan

 The best tip to keep from getting overwhelmed by the holiday shopping season is to make a PLAN going into it.
 Doing this first tip will save you a lot of time and headaches but could also potentially save you a great deal of money as well.

 Set a Budget

 Know how much you want to spend for the season and write it down.
 Having this number in place will help you with the rest of the planning process and gives you something to work with when shopping.
 If you don’t want to be limited to sticking to a cap amount at least set a price range that you want to stay within.
 Setting a budget will give you some flexibility while ensuring you don’t overspend.

 Create a Shopping List

 Make a list of what you want to purchase and create it early.
 After you have your budget set, you can start deciding what you want to buy.
 Make your list as detailed or broad as you would like but it can be helpful to organize it by store category–for example, home, electronics, kitchen, and so on.
-You can choose to map it out by paper or electronically.
+You can choose to map it out on paper or electronically.
 Some people find it most comfortable to start a spreadsheet so that they can track the products, sale prices/dates, coupon codes, links to purchase and organize everything with their budget.
 This system works well because users can easily print it if needed, view on mobile, or edit on the go (depending on the program used).

 Tip #2 | Do your Research